History of the Catholic Church in the United States: Compulsory Education Act

 After World War I, some states concerned about the influence of immigrants and "foreign" values looked to public schools for help.
 The states drafted laws designed to use schools to promote a common American culture.

 In 1922, the Masonic Grand Lodge of Oregon sponsored a bill to require all school-age children to attend public school systems.
 With support of the Knights of the KKK and Democratic Governor Walter M. Pierce, the Compulsory Education Act was passed by a vote of 115,506 to 103,685.
 Its primary purpose was to shut down Catholic schools in Oregon, but it also affected other private and military schools.
 The constitutionality of the law was challenged in court and ultimately struck down by the Supreme Court in Pierce v.
 Society of Sisters (1925) before it went into effect.

 The law caused outraged Catholics to organize locally and nationally for the right to send their children to Catholic schools.
 In Pierce v.
 Society of Sisters (1925), the United States Supreme Court declared the Oregon's Compulsory Education Act unconstitutional in a ruling that has been called "the Magna Carta of the parochial school system."

 28th International Eucharistic Congress

 In 1926, the 28th International Eucharistic Congress was held in Chicago, making it the first eucharistic congress held in the United States.
 It was considered a major event for the Catholic Church in the United States and attracted several hundred thousand attendees over the course of several days.

 1928 Presidential election

-In 1928, Al Smith became the first Roman Catholic to gain a major party's nomination for president, and his religion became an issue during the campaign.
+In 1928, Al Smith became the first Catholic to gain a major party's nomination for president and his religion became an issue during the campaign.
 Many Protestants feared that Smith would take orders from church leaders in Rome in making decisions affecting the country.